 Infrastructure theme Neighbourhood infrastructure Trigger point for delivery unless otherwise agreed with IBC and included in the Infrastructure Delivery Plan to be submitted to and approved by the Council.
 Note that dwelling numbers in Table 4 apply to total number in neighbourhood.
 Access & transport Off-site junction improvements in surrounding road network Connection to the Urban Traffic Management & Control (UTMC) system Travel Plan development, implementation & monitoring Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department.
 Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department.
 Travel Plan to be submitted and agreed with SCC Highways department as part of full/outline application for the development of the site.
 To be implemented and monitored during and following each phase of the neighbourhood development.
-Education & early years 2 FE primary school & nursery Serviced site (with access roads) to be transferred and 1FE primary school & nursery facility provided prior to occupation of 200 dwellings unless a revised timetable for delivery is otherwise agreed with IBC in conjunction with SCC Education department where sustainable access to another primary school & nursery with capacity is available.
+Education & early years Pedestrian & cycle signage (monoliths) 2FE (forms of entry) primary school & nursery with the potential for some fa- Contributions to be secured at an appropriate stage in the development.
+Serviced site (with access roads) to be transferred and 1FE primary school & nursery facility provided prior to occupation of 200 dwellings unless a revised years cilities to be shared with the community timetable for delivery is otherwise agreed with IBC in conjunction with SCC Education department where sustainable access to another primary school & nursery with capacity is available.
 The need and timetable for the provision of a second form of entry will be reviewed following this.
+Phased contributions proportionate to pupil yield shall be secured throughout each stage of the development.
 Open space, recreation & play Neighbourhood parks, allotments & open spaces with equipped play & sports facilities as per SPD In accordance with phasing plan to be agreed prior to the commencement of development.
-Community infrastructure Local Centre infrastructure framework; CCTV & charging point(s) for electric vehicles Prior to occupation of 500 dwellings unless otherwise agreed with IBC in view of neighbourhood sequencing.
-Other items Household waste facilities (sum) Phased payments to be secured following occupation of early phase of development in neighbourhood.
-Superfast broadband infrastructure To be delivered in each phase of development in neighbourhood.
+Community infrastructure Local Centre supporting infrastructure (CCTV, electric charging points, recycling facility, cycle parking etc. as detailed in agreed infrastructure framework) Prior to occupation of 500 dwellings.
+Reserved & serviced site for community use (up to 0.25ha) Prior to occupation of 500 dwellings and agreed marketing strategy thereafter.
+Other items Household waste facilities (sum) Superfast broadband infrastructure Contributions to be secured at an appropriate stage in the development.
+To be delivered in each phase of development in neighbourhood.